Benibur/visual-regression-dashboard/readme.md

 ## What is this ?
 This is a node.js server providing :
-- a dashboard of a set of visual regression tests
+- a dashboard of a set of visual regression tests pushed on the server from some testCafe tests.
-- an efficient report of a test with the ability to validate in a click a screenshot as the new reference.
+- for each test a  report with the ability :
+  - to validate in a click a screenshot as the new reference
-- a simple and robust solution for sending the screenshots
+  - to add masks to the screenshot to ignore parts of the image during comparisons

 ## Install